Der-Henning/crypto-backtesting-db/README.md

 # Crypto Backtesting Database

-TimescaleDB to store historical crypto data from binance.com.
+TimescaleDB to store historical crypto data from binance.com locally to generate data for backtesting fast.

 ## Installation